Kanna Fine Powder

 Straight talk: kanna doesn't taste great.
 The fine powder has a bitter, slightly tannic flavour with an earthy undertone — think green tea concentrate crossed with raw cacao.
 Under the tongue, you'll notice a mild numbing sensation after 30–60 seconds, which is actually a sign the alkaloids are absorbing through the mucosa.
 It's not unpleasant, just unusual the first time.

-The colour is a dusty olive-green, and the texture is genuinely fine — no visible stems or chunky bits.
+The colour is a warm sandy tan, and the texture is genuinely fine — no visible stems or chunky bits.
 It clumps slightly if exposed to humidity, so keep the pouch sealed between uses.
 If you're mixing into a drink, warm (not boiling) water dissolves it faster than cold.
 A small whisk or even just vigorous stirring for 20 seconds does the job.
 In juice, the bitterness is mostly masked.
 In plain water, you'll taste it.

 Kanna Specifications